ThePrimeagen/rust-for-typescript-devs/lessons/03-parts/C-traits.md

   easy to test and show off some _really_ cool features.
 So just deal with it my game programmers that are in the audience.

+* its Not really collision, its more checking to see if any `point` exists within

 ```
 src/
   shapes/